graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Field names and Field Aliases must be unique within the object, including any parent.
 Explicit Field names will override the same name being used as a Field Alias.

-A child Object Union's Fields and Alternates are merged with the parent's.
+A child Object's Fields and Alternates are merged with the parent's.

 Object Unions can be merged if their parent Types match and their Fields and Alternates can both be merged.